 Vince has mentioned in his blog that he would like to write about his brother, so I should probably get out ahead of that.

-I don’t know why this photo has EMPORIS stamped all over it.
-Anyway, I had just started my second year of college.
+I had just started my second year of college.
 In the spring I would earn my two-year Occupational Therapy degree.
 I would be able to get a job and get off welfare, maybe even move out of public housing into a quaint little brick four-plex with wood floors and a stained glass window.
 That was my dream.

 Here was my routine: